-- MUS 413.
-Senior Recital.
-A full length recital demonstrating the student's achievement of the highest level of competence and confidence on her primary instrument.
-The course may be taken along with 399LS as a Leadership Semester.
-To fulfill the leadership component of this course, the student will submit annotated program notes to be distributed at the recital.
-She will also write an assessment of the performance and submit it to her applied instructor.
-1 s.h. - MUS 470.
+- MUS 392.
+Independent Study.
+Research, reading, and/or independent work.
+Evaluation based on demonstrated evidence of achievement.
+Approval of an independent study request by the instructor, the appropriate division head, and the Provost is required to be able to register for the course.
+1-6 s.h. - MUS 470.
 Internship.
 Individual work under faculty supervision with evaluation based on appropriate evidence of achievement.
 Approval of an internship request by the instructor and the appropriate program coordinator or division head is required to be able to register for the course.
 Mandatory Pass/Fail.
 1-6 s.h. - MUS 490.
 Special Problems.
 A course not currently listed by the Division and offered on an experimental basis.
 Prerequisites or special permission may be required as needed for admission to the course.
-1-4 sh. - MUS 491.
+1-6 s.h. - MUS 491.
 Independent Study.
 Research, reading, and/or independent work.
 Evaluation based on demonstrated evidence of achievement.
 Approval of an independent study request by the instructor, the appropriate division head, and the Provost is required to be able to register for the course.
-1-6 s.h. - MUS 492 Independent Study.
+1-6 s.h. - MUS 492.
+Independent Study.
 Research, reading, and/or independent work.
 Evaluation based on demonstrated evidence of achievement.
 Approval of an independent study request by the instructor, the appropriate division head, and the Provost is required to be able to register for the course.
 1-6 s.h.